JetBrains/create-react-kotlin-app/README.md

 The page will reload automatically when you make edits.<br>
 You will see build errors and lint warnings in the console.

+Common Error `Kotlin.defineModule is not a function`.
+If you see the error, you can solve the issue by running :

+	rm -rf node_modules/.cache

 ### `npm run build` or `yarn build`

 Builds the app for production to the `build` folder.<br>